liatrio/tag-o11y-quick-start-manifests/README.md

 # Visiting here from DevOps Days Montreal?
 Here's your Demo!
 ## Getting Started

 1. To run the demo, you will need to have a Kubernetes cluster running locally as well as `kubectl` installed.
 We will use [k3d](https://k3d.io/) to create a local cluster.
-If you do not have these installed, you can install them with Homebrew by running the followings commands depending on your OS:
+If you do not have these installed, you can install them by running one of the followings commands depending on your OS:

 Linux
 ```bash